ruquant/kg1/README.md

 The kernel gallery is a directory of examples to help you get started writing your own WASM kernels for [Tezos Smart Rollups](http://tezos.gitlab.io/alpha/smart_rollups.html).

-The kernel gallery is a direcory of examples to help you get started writing your own WASM kernels for [Tezos Smart Rollups](http://tezos.gitlab.io/alpha/smart_rollups.html).

 This repository is intended as companion to the docs on [developing your wasm kernel](http://tezos.gitlab.io/alpha/smart_rollups.html#developing-wasm-kernels).
 Additionally, it showcases simple end-to-end rollup applications, demonstrating how you can use rollups in your DApps.

 We recommend going through examples in order:

 - **00_debug_kernel**: shows how to debug messages and read from the shared inbox.
 - **01_storage_kernel**: shows how to read and write to the kernel's persistent storage.
 - **02_reboot_kernel**: shows how to mark a kernel reboot and discusses kernel control flow.